getnamo/hydra-ue4/README.md

  1. As of UE4.3, your project needs code.
 Even if you're using blueprint only, add code to your project and compile (it doesn't need to do anything).
  2. Package your game
- 3. Copy the slimmed-down 'Plugins' folder found in ShippingBuildOnly into your packaged build 'ProjectName' folder.
-E.g. if I packaged a project called 'HydraTest' in my packaged directory (typically called WindowsNoEditor) find the HydraTest folder and place the Plugins folder there.
+ 3. Copy the slimmed-down *Plugins* folder found in *ShippingBuildOnly* into your packaged build *{ProjectName}* folder.
+E.g. if I packaged a project called *HydraTest* in my packaged directory (typically called *WindowsNoEditor*) find the *HydraTest* folder and place the Plugins folder there.
- 4. Confirm its working by launching your packaged game from the 'Binaries' subfolder where you placed your 'Plugins' folder.
+ 4. Confirm its working by launching your packaged game from the *Binaries* subfolder where you placed your *Plugins* folder.

 ### Shipping Troubleshoot ###